February 16th - 23rd, 2018

-A small caribbean island 90 miles off the coast of Florida.
-Never has there been an island that divides more opinions and people.
-An explosion of exotic cultures, opulent history, and colonial architecture.
+Cuba, a small caribbean island 90 miles off the coast of Florida—an explosion of exotic cultures, opulent history, and colonial architecture.

-On this photographic journey we take a step back in time with a peppering of modern thrown in at just the right moments.
+On this photographic journey we take a step back in time—with a peppering of modern thrown in at just the right moments.
 From the vibrant downtown of El Vedado to the historic old-town, Havana offers visitors a look into its past and present with signs of renewal for the future.
-Despite the wide-spread poverty there is an undeniable energy amongst Cuba’s people that fills the air.
+Despite widespread poverty, there is an undeniable energy amongst Cuba’s people that fills the air.
 Laughter, dancing, and a bottomless glass of rum will accompany you throughout your Cuban experience.
 Direct flights from Miami included!

 2018 Cuba Photography Tour Travel Plans

-We’ll visit the Spanish colonial settlement, Trinidad.
-A UNESCO world heritage site since 1988, Trinidad is a photographic paradise featuring cobblestone streets lined with leather-faced country folk, snorting donkeys and guitar-wielding troubadours—one of the precious cities in the world that has maintained its historic core—a virtual outside museum!
+We’ll travel to the Spanish colonial settlement, Trinidad.
+A UNESCO World Heritage site since 1988, Trinidad is a photographic paradise featuring cobblestone streets lined with leather-faced country folk, snorting donkeys, and guitar-wielding troubadours—one of the precious cities in the world that has maintained its historic core—a virtual outside museum!

 Friday, February 23 (B)

-Transfer to airport for Havana to Miami flight, with possible photography stop along the way.
+Mid-morning, after breakfast, we’ll transfer to the Havana airport for our flight back to Miami, with a possible photography stop along the way.

 SCROLL DOWN TO VIEW

 12 Guests Minimum!

 Pricing per person depends on your hotel choice in Havana: